kaka-ruto/portfolio/src/content/contact/index.md

 ---
-title: 'Get In Touch'
+title: 'Get in Touch'
 ---

-Need an API/microservice that's going to be consumed by both the web and mobile?

-Or have an existing backend that needs to be extended/refactored in Ruby?

-I'm game!
+For about 2 hours a day, I am consulting for GraphQL and Ruby on Rails projects for $80/hr

+Contact me below for a booking.

-Or if you just want to say hi, feel free.
-My inbox is open! :)
+And if you just want to say hi or if you have any question, my inbox is open! :)

 '#positivityalltheway